roglo/banach_tarski/README.md

 COQ VERSION
   $ coqtop -v
-  The Coq Proof Assistant, version 8.14.1 compiled with OCaml 4.13.1
+  The Coq Proof Assistant, version 8.20.0 compiled with OCaml 4.13.1

+(work to compile with coq 8.20.0 in progress)